Recommended QSECURITY Level for IBM i

 Power Systems servers can be configured at one of five different security levels:

-- Level 10 — No Security.
+- Level 10 — Physical Security.
 No password required.
-User IDs are created for any user who attempts to sign on.
+User profiles are created for any user who attempts to sign on.
 IBM no longer supports level 10.

 - Level 20 — Password Security.
-Every user must have a valid ID and password.
-Every user with a valid ID and password assumes root-level authority (*ALLOBJ) by default.
+Every user must have a valid profile and password.
+Every user with a valid profile and password assumes root-level authority (*ALLOBJ) by default.

 - Level 30 — Resource Security.
 Object-level authority is enforced as users do not assume root-level authority by default.
 A moderately knowledgeable programmer or operator can bypass resource-level security and assume root-level authority.